crossbario/autobahn-python/doc/index.rst

 ...and much more.

-Further, |AbL| is written with these goals
+Further, |AbL| is written with these goals:

 1. high-performance, fully asynchronous and scalable code
 2. best-in-class standards conformance and security